The Reds are set to make a second approach for the Northern Irishman as he becomes the owners' first choice ahead of Wigan manager Roberto Martinez

 Brendan Rodgers has emerged as the leading candidate to become new Liverpool manager as the Reds prepare a second formal approach for the Swansea boss.

-The Northern Irishman appears to have become the favorite of Reds’ owner Fenway Sports Group (FSG) to take the role in the last few days.
+The Northern Irishman appears to have become the favourite of Reds’ owners Fenway Sports Group (FSG) to take the role in the last few days.

-Wigan manager Roberto Martinez had been the leading candidate after meeting John W Henry, Liverpool’s principal owner, in Miami last Thursday.
+Wigan manager Roberto Martinez had been in pole position after meeting John W Henry, Liverpool’s principal owner, in Miami last Thursday.
 The Spaniard, however, increasingly appears to have fallen to second choice behind Rodgers and is now likely to stay at the DW Stadium or accept a job offer from Aston Villa.